-Students who attain high GPAs during a term are placed on the Dean's List.
+If you have a high GPA during a term, you may be placed on the Dean's List.
 To be named you must have:

-- completed at least 12 hours of credit for graded courses in which a letter grade was recieved
+- Completed at least 12 hours of credit for graded courses in which a letter grade was received

-- NOT recieved a grade of F, X, D, I, U, T, M or N
+- Not received a grade of F, X, D, I, U, T, M or N

 - High Honors: A cumulative GPA of at least 3.7

 - Highest Honor: A cumulative GPA of at least 3.9

 What is the difference between the Bachelor of Science (B.S.) and Bachelor of Arts (B.A.) degree programs in the CoSM?